PuppetMasterHex/gd_untitled1/battle_system.md

 Generally turn based.
 Players and some enemies may have multiple turns per round.
 All turns are planned before executing the first turn.
-At the first turn it is possible to use instant abilities (Flash Heal, Instant Strike etc.).
+At the first turn it is possible to use :boom: Instant Abilities (Flash Heal, Instant Strike etc.).
 Combat actions are executed in their [priority order](#priorities).
 Combatants react towards attacks / magic with a predefined [Counteraction](#counteraction) strategy.
 If the target of an ability is not available anymore (e.g. target dies/flees before the ability could be used) the turn of the caster expires.